madhums/madhums.github.io/stuff.md

 - Factfullness by Hans Rosling
 - NonViolent Communication by Marshall B Rosenberg
 - The Most Good You Can Do by Peter Singer
+- Animal Liberation by Peter Singer
 - Into The Wild by Jon Krakauer
 - Man’s Search For Meaning by Viktor Frankl
+- Sapiens by Yuval Noah Harari

 ### Initiatives
 - [Questionmark](https://www.thequestionmark.org/en)